 Intravenous (IV) fluids are an integral part of therapy in the hospital.
 In the context of hypovolaemia, IV fluids are life-saving.
 However, the decision to prescribe fluids is not one to be made lightly.
 The adverse effects, toxicities and complications of IV fluids need to be considered every time they are administered.
 Unless a patient is truly clinically hypovolaemic, the question should arise whether fluids need to be given at all.

-Case 1 – You are working in the Emergency Department and you have been called into the Resuscitation Bay by the registrar to help with a 65 year old gentleman, who is septic from a presumed urinary source.
+You are working in the Emergency Department and you have been called into the Resuscitation Bay by the registrar to help with a 65-year-old gentleman, who is septic from a presumed urinary source.
 HR 140 and BP 90/60.
-He is confused and warm to touch.
+He is confused and warm to the touch.

-Case 2 – On your night shift, the nursing staff on the wards call you at 3am as they are concerned about a 65 year old female, who is day 1 post-hemicolectomy.
+On your night shift, the nursing staff on the wards call you at 3 AM as they are concerned about a 65-year-old female, who is day 1 post-hemicolectomy.
 Her urine output has dropped to 20 ml/hr and they are asking you to please fill out a fluid order.

 If you enjoyed listening to this week’s podcast feel free to let us know what you think by posting your comments or suggestions in the comments box below.